 I don’t know how many times I’ve read that verse over the years, but the application finally occurred to me as I was talking with a friend some time ago.
-She had recently returned from Maui, and I was congratulating her on getting the chance to go (sincerely, although secretly harboring a tiny bit of jealously at her good fortune).
-She thanked me and said that many had expressed jealousy and even bitterness at her wonderful opportunity.
+She had recently returned from Maui, and I was congratulating her on getting the chance to go (sincerely, although secretly harboring a tiny bit of jealousy at her good fortune).
+She thanked me and said many had expressed jealousy and bitterness at her wonderful opportunity.

 Prior to that realization, I had often allowed myself to be jealous of what others had or got to do.
 Even though it’s one of the ten commandments to “not covet your neighbor’s house or … anything that belongs to your neighbor” (Exodus 20:17), I frequently disregarded that.